Informações do perfil

 Espanhol: FluenteEste anfitrião oferece intercâmbio de idiomas

 As a bi-lingual project, it's a great opportunity to practise your Spanish both within the team and with the friendly local community.
-We look for volunteers with at least a low-intermediate level of Spanish and English to be able to effectively communicate with the team and the local people.Acomodação
+Ideal volunteers have a low-intermediate level of both Spanish and English, but not essential.
+There is a local language exchange every Tuesday in Guaranda.Acomodação

 You have two options of where you can stay: